harpreetsahota204/molmo_point/README.md

 **Per-sample prompt from a dataset field:**

 If your dataset already has ground-truth labels, you can derive a per-image object list from them and pass it straight to the model via `prompt_field`.
-No manual `needs_fields` setup required.

 ```python